Fahadada-code/Pulse/README.md

 Pulse uses a **hybrid architecture**:

-- **Electron** renders the desktop widget
+- **Electron** renders the native desktop widget
-- A **Chrome Extension** reads playback state from YouTube Music
+- A **Chrome Extension** reads playback state directly from YouTube Music
-- **WebSocket communication** syncs data and controls in real time
+- **WebSocket communication** syncs playback data and controls in real time

-This design allows Pulse to feel native while still controlling a web-based music service.
+This approach allows Pulse to feel like a native system widget while still interacting with a browser-based music service.

 ---